Gifts You Can Make Today

-You can make a cash gift on-line by clicking on this link or mailing a check to: NAPABA Law Foundation, 1612 K Street NW, Suite 510, Washington, DC 20006.
+You can make a cash gift on-line by clicking on this link or mailing a check to: NAPABA Law Foundation, P.O.
+Box 65081 Washington, DC 20035.

 Gifts of appreciated stocks, mutual funds and bonds that are publicly traded are the most common type of noncash gift you can make to NLF.
 Generally, your gift of appreciated, publicly traded securities held for at least one year to NLF allows you to claim a charitable deduction for the fair market value of the securities without having to pay any capital gains tax on their appreciation.

 Although NLF will accept gifts of depreciated, publicly traded securities, in most cases, you will achieve more economic benefit by first selling the depreciated security and using the cash proceeds to make your gift to NLF.

 If you have not held a publicly-traded security for at least a year, then your deduction for a gift of that security to NLF will be limited to the lower of its fair market value or your basis in it (generally, what you paid for the security).
 Your gift to NLF of such short-term gain property will be limited to 50% of your contribution base (your adjusted gross income).
 You will not recognize gain or loss on the gift.

 In order for you to receive a charitable deduction in a given calendar year, your gift of a security to NLF must be delivered to NLF’s account by the end of that year.
 For administrative reasons, you should allow a minimum of two weeks and preferably a month for your investment adviser to complete delivery of your gift to NLF.

 Life Insurance Policies